Pakpattan: Modern

-Pakpattan's demography was radically altered by the Partition of British India, with the vast majority of its Sikh and Hindu residents migrating to India.
+Pakpattan's demography was radically altered by the Partition of British Raj, with the vast majority of its Sikh and Hindu residents migrating to India.
 Several Chisti scholars and notable families also settled in the city, having fled from regions that were allocated to India.
 Pakpattan thus increased in importance as a religious centre, and witnessed the development of pir-muridi shrine culture.
 The influence of the shrine's caretakers grew as Chistis and their devotees congregated in the city to such a degree that the shrine caretakers are regarded as "kingmakers" for local and regional politics.
 Pakpattan's shrine continued to grow in influence as Pakistani Muslims found it increasingly difficult to visit other Chisti shrines that now lay in India, while Sikhs in India commemorate Baba Farid's urs in absentia at Amritsar.
 Pakpattan continues to be a major pilgrimage centre, drawing up to 2 million annual visitors its large urs festival.